The Biggest Culprit in SUV Rollovers Is Defective Design

 Fatal rollover crashes increased for several years when SUVs first became popular, but there have been significant improvements in SUV safety over the past few years, and the fatality numbers have dropped.
 As early as 2011, the Insurance Institute for Highway Safety concluded that SUVs were much less likely to be involved in fatal crashes than “ordinary” cars.
 From 1979 to 1987, the percentage of SUV occupant deaths due to rollovers averaged 65 percent; by 2014, this percentage had fallen to 50 percent.

 Experts agree that decreases in SUV rollover fatalities can be traced to the introduction of more stringent roof crush standards, electronic stability control (ESC), and more stable, car-based designs.
+Standards in large measure brought about by consumer lawsuits demonstrating the design defects.

 But rollovers still kill . . . and the Florida personal injury attorneys at Searcy Denney are ready to fight for you and your family if someone has been killed or injured in an SUV crash.
 We bring to each case the experience, skills, and resources it takes to seek the justice you deserve.